sharife/goldenthread-v2/site/content/tickets/_index.md

 ### **QUESTIONS?**

 Still have questions or need further assistance?
-Please email [boxoffice@goldenthread.org](mailto:boxoffice@goldenthread.org) and our staff will get back to you shortly.
+Please email [boxoffice@goldenthread.org](mailto:boxoffice@goldenthread.org) or call us at (415) 626-4061 and our staff will get back to you shortly.